batteryshark/xinput_framework/README.md

-# xinput_framework
- Basic substrate to include XInput in applications
+A substrate to connect xinput devices to applications.